- Special Programs

 Since 1990, The Word On The Street has proudly hosted some of the finest talent in Canadian literature.
 Our 27th festival is shaping up to be one of our best yet.
 Check out all of the authors, performers, and storytellers below!

-Jennifer Robson is the internationally bestselling author of Somewhere in France, After the War is Over and Moonlight Over Paris, as well as the forthcoming Every Time We Say Goodbye.
-Jennifer holds a doctorate in British economic and social history from Saint Antony’s College, University of Oxford, where she was a Commonwealth Scholar and an SSHRC Doctoral Fellow.
+Jennifer Robson is the USA Today and #1 Toronto Globe & Mail bestselling author of Somewhere in France and After the War is Over.
+She holds a doctorate in British economic and social history from Saint Antony’s College, University of Oxford, where she was a Commonwealth Scholar and an SSHRC Doctoral Fellow.
+She lives in Toronto, Canada with her husband and young children.